IHE/ITI.mXDE/input/pagecontent/volume-1.md

 Groupings Table as shown below.

-Note that each one of the three alternatives of actor diagrams specified for the mXDE Implemetation Guide in Section 1:45.1 has different required actor groupings.
+Note that each one of the three alternatives of actor diagrams specified for the mXDE Implementation Guide in Section 1:45.1 has different required actor groupings.

 **Table 1:45.3-1: mXDE Profile - Required Actor Groupings**